piercemorris/BJSSOfficeJukebox/bjssjukebox/README.md

 _Make sure Node and npm is successfully installed by running_ `$ node -v` and `$ npm -v`

+## To run just the frontend service

-1. Make sure you are in the root of the project i.e. `bjssJukeboxBackend $`
+1. Make sure you are in the root of the project i.e. `bjssjukebox $`
 2. After every pull from the project, make sure to run `$ npm i` to install any other packages not installed
-3. Run the command `$ npm start` to start the project
+3. Run the command `$ npm run dev` to start the project
+4. This will run just the frontend service of the app
+5. Head to `localhost:3000` in your web browser to view the `/` root of the project

+## To run both backend and frontend services

+1. Make sure you are in the root of the project i.e. `bjssjukebox $`
+2. After every pull from the project, make sure to run `$ npm i` to install any other packages not installed
+3. Run the command `$ node index.js` to start the project
+4. This will run both the backend and frontend of the app
-4. Head to `localhost:3000` in your web browser to view the `/` root of the project
+5. Head to `localhost:3000` in your web browser to view the `/` root of the project

 # Tests